USER MANUAL BP409C BEKO

 Water Full Alarm Function

-- The inner water tray in the air-conditioner has one water level safety switches, it controls the water level.
-When water level reaches an anticipated height, the water full indicator lights up.
-When the water is full, please remove the rubber blockage from the drainage hole at the bottom of unit, and drain all water outside.
+- The inner water tray in the air-conditioner has one water level safety switch that controls the water level.
+When the water level reaches an anticipated height, the water full indicator lights up.
+When the water is full, remove the rubber blockage from the drainage hole at the bottom of the unit and drain all water outside.

 6 Operation introduction